mattbasta/client-performance-handbook/manuscript/05-Assets-and-Payload.md

 : The PNG ("Portable Network Graphics") format was developed to circumvent the patent issues surrounding GIF.
 Unlike GIF, PNGs support true-color imaging, full alpha transparency, and gamma correction.
 PNGs can be compressed to eliminate some of those features.
 PNG does not support animation.

 BMP
 : One of the earliest formats, BMP ("Bitmap") encodes the color of each pixel individually.
 This results in very large file sizes, though images are encoded losslessly.
 BMP does not support an alpha channel.
-Despite its widespread support, the use of BMP files on the web is highly discouraged.
+Despite its widespread support, the use of BMP files on the web is highly discouraged due to its extremely inefficient file format.

 SVG
 : Unlike other formats in this list, SVG ("Scalable Vector Graphics") stores image data in vector representation.
 Line art, regular shapes, and other smooth graphics can be represented by SVG with very small file sizes.
 Image data is encoded as shapes in an XML format.
 SVG images can be zoomed and scaled with no loss in quality.